Stick to Your Guns (band)

-Stick to Your Guns is an American hardcore punk band from Orange County, California.
-Members of the band include Jesse Barnett (vocals), Andrew Rose (bass), George Schmitz (drums), Chris Rawson and Josh James (guitars).
-They are currently signed with Pure Noise Records.
+Stick to Your Guns is an American metalcore band from Orange County, California.
+Members of the band include lead vocalist Jesse Barnett, bassist Andrew Rose, guitarists Chris Rawson and Josh James, and drummer Adam Galindo.
+They are currently signed with SharpTone Records.

 History

-Early years, For What It's Worth, and Comes From the Heart (2003–2008)
+Early years, For What It's Worth, and Comes from the Heart (2003–2008)

 Frontman Jesse Barnett formed the band by recruiting Casey Lagos (whom he knew from his days on the worship team for Saddleback Church) on drums.
 After composing a few songs together, the two enlisted Justin Rutherford and Curtis Pleshe on guitars and Noah Calvin on bass.
 Their style made an impression locally, leading to the release of their first EP, Compassion without Compromise, in 2004.
 The band travelled to Oakland, California to debut their first studio album For What It's Worth, later released on This City Is Burning Records.
 The album includes one of their best known songs, "This Is More", and its release launched them to wider prominence, while the members were still in high school.
 Upon graduation, they went on tour throughout the United States.

 On 2007, Century Media Records signed the band and re-released their debut album with two bonus tracks.
 After several line-up changes, the band started recording their second full-length album with only two members, Jesse Barnett and Casey Lagos.
 Marking a significant change in Barnett's vocal style, Comes from the Heart was released in 2008 through Century Media.
 That year, the band was part of Warped Tour, Hell on Earth and numerous other tours.
 While they were supporting Every Time I Die's tour in November 2008, Casey Lagos decided to quit the band to pursue his own musical career.

 Signing with Sumerian Records and The Hope Division (2008–2011)

 Ash Avildsen of Sumerian Records signed the band after seeing them at the Anaheim House of Blues.
 In 2010 the band began working on their third full-length with a stable line-up consisting of Jesse Barnett on vocals, George Schmitz on drums, Chris Rawson and Reid Haymond on guitars and Andrew Rose on bass.
 The Hope Division was released on June 1 meeting critical acclaim and leading them to mainstream success.

-On November 2011, Stick to Your Guns posted a picture on their Facebook of a 20-year-old Arizona fan, Samuel Perkins, after several of his friends got tattoos of the heart which features on the cover of The Hope Division as a tribute to their friend.
+In November 2011, Stick to Your Guns posted a picture on their Facebook of a 20-year-old Arizona fan, Samuel Perkins, after several of his friends got tattoos of the heart which features on the cover of The Hope Division as a tribute to their friend.
 Along with the tattoo are the words "At least he died a lion."
 This was due to his long and painful battle with a brain tumor that he fought against; his friends called him the best person they have ever met.
 Stick to Your Guns saw the unity in their actions and decided to pay tribute to him by performing as the headliner at Sam's memorial show.